Uraraneida: Phylogeny and classification

 In 2016, a fossil arachnid from the Pennsylvanian ("Late Carboniferous") age was described under the name Idmonarachne brasieri.
 It resembles uraraneids in lacking spinnerets, but unlike them resembles spiders in lacking a flagellum.
 The Late Carboniferous appears to be a time when there was a greater diversity of tetrapulmonate arachnids, of which the uraraneids were just one group.
 In 2018, two groups simultaneously published a new taxon, Chimerarachne from the mid-Cretaceous of Myanmar, which was considered either to be a member of Uraraneida, or more closely related to spiders.
 Later studies considered it to be more closely related to true spiders than to Uraraneida, due to it possessing spinnerets, which Uraraneida lack.

+Cladogram of Tetrapulmonata after Dunlop 2022.

 Genera and species

 Dunlop et al. (2015) accepted two species: